mokny/mokka/README.md

 ## Using MOKKA

 ### Creating a workspace
-To create a workspace type
 ```
 mokka workspace create <NAME>
 ```

 ### Installing modules
-To install modules type
 ```
 mokka install <WORKSPACENAME> </PATH/TO/MODULE>
 ```

 ### Running modules
-To run a module type
 ```
 mokka run <WORKSPACENAME> <MODULEIDENT>
 ```